YoussefSayedElghool/semantic-search/README.md

 # Semantic Search

-nlp model , use to semantic-search write with python at Arbic data
+nlp model , use to do semantic-search task write with python and traind at Arbic data

 ## Data columns: